-Now sit back and imagine how an MCIM portfolio would have performed during this time frame (and any other market cycle) --- what if you had bought IGVSI equities and high quality income CEFs every time the market fell, panicked, or hic-cupped?
+Now sit back and imagine how an MCIM portfolio would have performed during the market cycles of your lifetime.
+What if you had bought only IGVSI equities and high quality income CEFs every time the market fell, panicked, or hic-cupped?
 And then, what if you had the courage to take your profits each and every time they reached a reasonable level on an individual issue basis?

-Well that's exactly what could happen in portfolios managed using the MCIM "Life Cycle" methodology; not to mention the added benefit of a consistent and constanly growing monthly cash flow....
+Well that's exactly what could happen in portfolios managed using the MCIM methodology; not to mention the added benefit of a consistent and constanly growing monthly cash flow....

-Embrace MCIM, and learn more about the "Life Cycle" portfolio approach to developing a secure retirement income.
+Embrace MCIM, and learn more about a "makes sence" approach to developing a secure retirement income.
 Contact Steve for more information about the process.

 Click for Details --> IGVS - Part 2